-1. Bolivian roads are awful and not well-maintained, and Bolivian drivers often don't have licenses, drive drunk, or drive too fast.
-Nearly 200 people died in bus and biking accidents just in 2010 on various Bolivian roads, and a similar number in 2011.
-By July 2012 the statistics were rising as well, due in part to horrific accidents such as this one, this one, and this one, all of which took place in a one-week period.
-Tourists were involved.
+1. Bolivian roads can be awful and not well-maintained.
+Bolivian drivers also often don't have licenses, drive drunk, or drive too fast.
 Tour vehicles are also often not safe.
 This horrifying story left me in tears.
 It involved one of our own website visitors, and compelled me more than any other to start thinking about travel insurance.
-I had NEVER used it before.
+I had never used it before.

 2. Bolivia thrives on offering adventure tourism.
 Tours like the Death Road bicycle tour and Uyuni tours have resulted in several tourist deaths.
 Never underestimate how remote and distant some tourist attractions in Bolivia are.
 Medical centers can be hours away and most are poorly equipped.
-Tour operators often do not offer safety features, have no first-aid training, and often don't even have the necessary equipment to communicate with their offices if something happens.
+Tour operators often do not offer safety features, have no first-aid training, and often don't even have equipment to communicate with emergency services.

 3. Crime is on the rise.
 Bolivia has always had a problem with pickpockets and the theft of cameras, backpacks and other items.
-But during the past 3 years these and drug-related crimes have skyrocketed.
-In addition, crimes directed at foreigners, such as express kidnappings, "pildoritas" (a woman drugs your drink, her accomplice kidnaps you, robs you, then abandons you) and fake police officers demanding your documents, are becoming more frequent in some areas, especially La Paz and Santa Cruz.
+In addition, crimes directed at foreigners, such as express kidnappings, "pildoritas" (a woman drugs your drink then robs you) and fake police officers demanding your documents, are becoming more frequent in some areas.